gseth2004/LendingClubCaseStudy/README.md

 ## Acknowledgements

-- This project was inspired by live session of upGrad on EDA by [Gouranga Seth and Nitin Nagaich]
+- This project was inspired by live session of upGrad on EDA
 - UpGrad tutorials on Exploratory Data Analysis (EDA) on the learning platform

 ## Contact